ph4r05/javacard-gradle-template/INTEGRATION.md

 ResponseAPDU actual = simulator.transmitCommand(commandAPDU);
 ```

-Obviously the simulator contract for the method `transmitCommand` has changed.
+Obviously, the simulator contract for the method `transmitCommand` has changed.
 We change it to the following form:

 ```java